twelvelabs-io/twelvelabs-python/reference.md

 <dl>
 <dd>

-**query_media_type:** `typing.Optional[typing.Literal["image"]]` — The type of media you wish to use.
+**query_media_type:** `typing.Optional[SearchCreateRequestQueryMediaType]` — The type of media you wish to use.
 This parameter is required for media queries.
 For example, to perform an image-based search, set this parameter to `image`.
 Use `query_text` together with this parameter when you want to perform a composed image+text search.

 </dd>
 </dl>